juliantellez/lambcycle/readme.md

 # About the project

 This project has been built with lots of ❤️ and [Typescript](https://www.typescriptlang.org) 🤣.
 It embraces the middleware pattern and uses types for consistency and documentation.
-If this approach seems familiar to you is because it was taken from the awesome [hapijs](https://hapijs.com/api#request-lifecycle).
+If this approach seems familiar to you is because it was inspired by the awesome [hapijs](https://hapijs.com/api#request-lifecycle).

 # Contributing
 As you can see the possibilities are endless when it comes to plugins!
-Everyone is welcome to contribute feel free to create [issues](https://github.com/juliantellez/labmcycle/issues) or [prs](https://github.com/juliantellez/labmcycle/pulls)
+Everyone is welcome to contribute!
+Feel free to create [issues](https://github.com/juliantellez/labmcycle/issues) or [prs](https://github.com/juliantellez/labmcycle/pulls).

 # License
 [MIT License](https://github.com/juliantellez/lambcycle/blob/master/LICENSE)